 There were only 2 phones in the neighborhood of which they had one.
 Neighbors would knock on the side door, give their mom a nickel, she would dial the number they needed and hand them the phone out the window.
 No one received calls unless it was a dire emergency.

 Their basic utilities consisted of wood, coal, gas and enough electricity for lights.
-Some neighbors had to use a water cistern which was filled weekly from the fire-hydrant for water.
+Some neighbors had to use a water cistern which was filled weekly from the fire hydrant for water.
 They were fortunate enough to have their own water system.
-Some homes did without electricity from time to time and would use oil lanterns.
+Some homes were without electricity from time to time and would use oil lanterns.

-Heating systems graduated from a wood stove to a coal furnace to an oil furnace and finally gas.
+The home at 504 Martha used a coal furnace for heat, complete with a coal chute.
+Heating systems in the Dahlman neighborhood graduated over time from a wood stove to a coal furnace to an oil furnace and finally gas.
 Thank goodness because the coal bins were messy, scary and lots of work.

 The biggest prank for the boys was to disconnect the trolleys.
 Back then the trolleys were electric and they were powered by an electric wire that ran overhead.
 There was a connecting device that extended from the top of the trolley to the cable.
 The usual prank was for one person to try and distract the driver while the other would sneak up behind the trolley and pull the rope that was attached to the connecting device.
 When the driver would try and resume his route there’d be no power.
 Boy, would he be mad and start hollering at the boys.
 Of course they would be long gone by this time.

 Later the family owned a Nash automobile.
 The family would occasionally pile into the car and go all the way out to Elmwood Park for a family picnic.
 At that time, Elmwood was on the western edge of Omaha and almost out in the country.
 They would sing songs as they rode out there.
 Their mom would pack up a big meal, including fried chicken to enjoy while they were there.